edgio-docs/edgio-examples/examples/v7-aws-s3-request-signing/README.md

 - `S3_ACCESS_KEY_ID`: Your AWS access key ID.
 - `S3_SECRET_ACCESS_KEY`: Your AWS secret access key.

 When running the project locally, these variables can be defined in a `.env` file or directly in the environment.
-For deployment on Edgio, these should be set in the Edgio Developer Console.
+For deployment on Edgio, these should be set in the Edgio Console.

 ## Getting Started